pyccel/pyccel/developer_docs/overview.md

 ### AST

 The objects as understood by Pyccel are each described by classes which inherit from [pyccel.ast.basic.Basic](../pyccel/ast/basic.py).
 These classes are found in the [ast](../pyccel/ast) folder.
-The ast is split into several files.
+The objects in the Abstract Syntax Tree (AST) are described in several files.
 There is one file for each supported extension module and files to group concepts, e.g. literals/operators/built-in functions

 ## Error System